-Janice Min is a media executive, where she oversees daily programming for the streaming platform.
-Previously, she served as the Co-President of the Hollywood Reporter-Billboard Entertainment Group (2010-2017), where she engineered a publishing rebirth hailed as a “stunning transformation” by the New York Times.
+Janice Min is a media executive, previously serving as the Co-President of the Hollywood Reporter-Billboard Entertainment Group (2010-2017), where she engineered a publishing rebirth hailed as a “stunning transformation” by the New York Times.
 As editor-in-chief of Us Weekly (2002-2009), she was cited as having transformed modern celebrity culture.
-She also has served as a consultant to NBCUniversal Cable Entertainment.
+She also has served as a consultant to NBCUniversal Cable Entertainment and currently serves as a contributing editor at Time.

 An Emmy winner who has also been named Adweek’s Editor of the Year and received AdAge’s Magazine of the Year honors, she is frequently featured as an expert in media and news, and has been profiled by the New York Times, NPR, The Guardian, and by Alec Baldwin for WNYC, who labeled her “The Turnaround Artist.”